tactics-osrs/Calculator/README.md

 # Calculator
-Light calculator made in AHK. open-source code.
+Light calculator made in AHK. open-source code written in Auto-Hotkey.
+I've added comments next to each function so its easily navigated and read for learning and editing purposes.